All Products

 File resources

-File resources include common files, .py files, .jar files, and archive files.
+File resources include plain files, .py files, .jar files, and archives.

 Create a file resource